athanhcong/athanhcong.github.com/_posts/2011-11-04-ios-pan-zoom-2-multitouch.md

 published: true
 meta:
 ---
-In <a title="Pan/zoom in iOS (Part 1) – Setting OpenGLES" href="http://kong.vn/2011/09/pan-zoom-multitouch-1/" target="_blank">previous post of this series</a>, we know how to pan, rotate and zoom at any point with OpenGL.
+In [previous post of this series](/ios-pan-zoom-1-opengles/), we know how to pan, rotate and zoom at any point with OpenGL.
 This post will help you glue all of these internal functions with natural multitouch gestures.

 Firstly, we need to know <strong>how are touches passed into code?</strong>
 By these delegate: